March 21, 2019

 Obviously with all this being said, the polishing itself can vary in aggressiveness.
 This can depend on the pad you use, the time you spend, the polishing product itself and pressure applied.
 Please do your research before considering a car polish, or otherwise, speak to a automotive expert.

 If you are in need of a polish or an application of car wax for optimal shine and protection, place a booking with Schmicko today.
 A car wax is included in all of our packages as a bare minimum, we recognise your pride and joy as our top priority.
-A polish is available in the Platinum Detail, perfect for anyone looking to sell their vehicle or simply want to achieve that high-gloss flawless finish.
+A polish is available in the Pre Sale Detail, perfect for anyone looking to sell their vehicle or simply want to achieve that high-gloss flawless finish.
+Nonetheless, either option of paint protection can be included as an add on to any car detailing package.